Outages & SafetyCall Before You Dig

 - Consider any and all electric lines dangerous and “live.”
-Never raise objects (example: farm equipment, metal pipes, kites, ladders and antennas) up without looking first.
+Never raise objects (e.g., farm equipment, metal pipes, kites, ladders and antennas) up without looking first.

 - Don’t attempt to raise or move electric lines.

-- If your power lines are underground, call Pitt & Greene EMC before digging.
+- If your power lines are underground, call Pitt and Greene EMC before digging.

-- Report to Pitt & Greene any potential power line hazard, including trees growing into the lines.
+- Report to Pitt and Greene any potential power line hazard, including trees growing into the lines.

 - Always stay away from power lines on the ground and warn others to do so too.
-Call Pitt & Greene EMC immediately.
+Call Pitt and Greene EMC immediately.

 - Never touch a person or object that is in contact with a power line.